OmicsML/dance/README.md

 [![Slack](https://img.shields.io/badge/slack-OmicsML-brightgreen)](https://omicsml.slack.com)
 ![Twitter Follow](https://img.shields.io/twitter/follow/OmicsML?style=social)

 DANCE is a Python toolkit to support deep learning models for analyzing single-cell gene expression at scale.
-Our goal is to build up a deep learning community and bechmark platform for computational models in single-cell analysis.
+Our goal is to build up a deep learning community and benchmark platform for computational models in single-cell analysis.
 It includes three modules at present:

 1. **Single-modality analysis**
 1. **Single-cell multimodal omics**